ScarlettBreak/AMD_837_edited/README.txt

     can_24.mat			input file for AMD demo

     ---------------------------------------------------------------------------
-    Lib directory:  libamd.a and libamdf77.a libraries placed here
+    Lib directory:  libamd.a and libamd.so library placed here
     ---------------------------------------------------------------------------

-    libamd.def			AMD definitions for Windows
+    Makefile			Makefile for both shared and static libraries